rabebsdiri45/Beev_UseCase/README.md

  WHERE "Country" = 'France');
 ```
 Query result : empty <br>
-how much the average car costs in every country by engine type since we have the Engine_Type and Price in Car table and Country in Consumer table
+How much the average car costs in every country by engine type since we have the Engine_Type and Price in Car table and Country in Consumer table
 I need join operation but since the combination of  "Model", "Country", "Make" leads to many rows
 I used the distinct
 ```sql